-Our annual Educators’ Weekend features free admission for teachers, afterschool professionals, and their families (up to four people total with teacher ID).
-This is a special opportunity for educators to explore the Museum, learn more about our educational programs, and find connections that link their classroom with ours.
-Mystic Seaport Education staff will be on hand to discuss program offerings and answer questions.
+Don’t miss this special opportunity to explore the Museum, learn more about our educational programs, and find connections that link your classroom with ours.
+Education Department staff will be on hand to discuss program offerings and answer questions.

-“Education is a core value of the Museum,” said Susan Funk, vice president for education and public programs.
+“Education is a core value of the Museum,” said Susan Funk, executive vice president of Mystic Seaport.
 “We appreciate the work educators do every day.
 This is our way of saying thanks.”

 Mystic Seaport is an experiential education facility where students participate in hands-on history and science in a vibrant setting.
 Founded in 1929, the Museum includes a recreated 19th-century seafaring village, historic vessels and small boats, exhibit galleries, a Planetarium, and one of the world’s largest collections of maritime artifacts.

 We offer unparalleled opportunities for students to climb aboard historic vessels, interact with costumed roleplayers from 1876, learn about the stars in the sky, explore coastal life and trades, and even take a cruise aboard one of our National Historic Landmark vessels, the steamboat Sabino.

 Educators can choose from a variety of educational programming, including self-guided exploration, guided tours with hands-on activities, planetarium shows, roleplayer and chantey programs, steamboat Sabino and horse-drawn carriage rides, overnight programs, in-school and virtual programs, and primary source workshops.